rrenode/craftworkgames.github.io/docs/features/input/inputlistener/inputlistener.md

 ```

 ## Using the `InputListenerComponent`
 **MonoGame.Extended** also provides an `InputListenerComponent` that can be created and added to the game component collection to have it automatically updated for you each frame.
-Using it is similar to using hte individual listeners, you just have to create an instance of it and add it to the components collection
+Using it is similar to using the individual listeners, you just have to create an instance of it and add it to the components collection

 ```cs
 // highlight-next-line